Thinkwise/docs/docs/sf/reports.md

 - Microsoft Report Viewer 2015 Runtime
     <https://www.microsoft.com/en-us/download/details.aspx?id=45496>

 The SQLSysClrTypes installer needs to be implemented before the report viewer runtime is run.
-If the computer on which the work is done contains its own SQL Server instance the CLR types can be omitted.
+If the computer on which the work is done contains its own SQL Server instance, the CLR types can be omitted.

 The above is not necessary when use is made of a GUI with version 2017.1.12 or higher.
-With these versions the runtime for SSRS is included as default with the GUI itself.
+With these versions, the runtime for SSRS is included as default with the GUI itself.

 ##### Oracle and DB2

 Reports made with SSRS can also retrieve data from Oracle and DB2 databases, provided that the correct software is available for this on the system on which the report is generated.

-For Oracle connections the Oracle Client needs to be present on the system.
+For Oracle connections, the Oracle Client needs to be present on the system.

-> When using the Oracle Client together with the Microsoft SQL Server Report Builder it is necessary to have the 32 bit version of the Oracle Client installed.
-The 64 bit version will unfortunately not work, because the report Builder itself is a 32 bit application.
+> When using the Oracle Client together with the Microsoft SQL Server Report Builder, it is necessary to have the 32 bit version of the Oracle Client installed.
+The 64 bit version will unfortunately not work because the report Builder itself is a 32 bit application.
 Use can be made of the 64 bit Oracle Client for end applications.

 Connections to DB2 databases are created in SSRS via OLE DB.
 The ADO.NET bindings, which can be installed via the IBM Client Access, are required for this.